 When you have to work, it’s hard to sit still and focus.
-Your hands and feet have a life of their own, moving or tapping just to find something to do.
-When you’re talking with other people, you keep catching yourself interrupting or cutting in, or talking out of turn.
-Waiting in line seems likes it takes an eternity.
-You just want to keep moving – the energy feels like it’s coming from within.
+Your hands and feet have a life of their own, and move or tap just to find something to do.
+You interrupt or speak out of turn when talking with other people.
+Waiting in line for anything seems likes it takes an eternity.
+You must move or burst from excess energy.

 Although the exact symptoms will vary from person to person, children and adults with ADHD-HI may show: